NathanToneNg/Thermal-Live-Viewer-Data-Parsing/README.md

 					_Matrix[y][x] = (num * 0.01) - 273.15_
 	by replacing the 0.01 with your calibration slope and 273.15 with your calibration offset.

-## Error

 ---
-Questions can be sent to nathantoneng@gmail.com
+Questions for these files can be sent to nathantoneng@gmail.com, questions about the hardware and underlying program should be sent to maxritter.